Tips and tricks

 All Solution Tips and Tricks

 All of our provider microsite links are posted on the Carelon provider portal, but did you know that our Provider Connections news blog is accessible from each solution’s microsite?
 Microsites are mini websites that give information about Carelon solutions, such as Radiation Oncology.
-You can access the News blog site to see our current and past issues of Provider Connections – the pilot issue was distributed fourth quarter 2022.
+You can access the News blog site to see our current and past issues of Provider Connections.

 Evidence assessment: